Becoming You With Julie

 Hummus Recipe

-Hummus is a staple in my kitchen.
+Hummus has been a longtime staple in my kitchen.
 It’s quick to make, packed with plant-based protein, and works with just about everything — veggies, wraps, or bowls.

 Why this recipe works